 Finally, make your way to Dolores Park, where gays, hippies, and tourists enjoy the breathtaking view of San Francisco.
 If the weather's sunny and warm, come relax with a ‘coconut with rum’ and - if you dare - try a ‘space cookie’ on sale in the park.
 Sit back and let the ‘magic’ happen!

-If you want to go even higher, make your way to Twin Peaks, located at the foot of the Castro (Twin Peaks Boulevard).
-These famous twin ‘hills’ are one of the highest points in the city, where you can fully admire the San Francisco Bay Area.
+If you want to go even higher, make your way to Twin Peaks, located at the foot of The Castro (Twin Peaks Boulevard).
+These famous twin ‘hills’ are one of the highest points in the city and offer excellent vantage points of the San Francisco Bay Area.